IELTS Listening Section 3

 - is sometimes an expert being interviewed on an academic subject

-The normal rules apply to all parts of the Listening Test:
+The same tips apply to all parts of the Listening Test:

 - Read the title, if there is one

-However, because it is usually a dialogue, with 2 people trying to agree on something like
+In the dialogue, 2 people are often trying to agree on something e.g.

 - how to prepare their project or presentation,

-there are a very clear signals and signposts that you need to train yourself to become more aware of.
+So there are very clear signals and signposts that you can train yourself to recognise.

 - Ordering and numbering